Skip to content

 For this tutorial, select:

-• Better Auth: Yes (recommended for most apps)
+• Clerk: Yes (recommended for most apps)

 • Stripe: No (skip for now)